disposableidentities/healthcrisis/README.md

 Some critical criteria:
 * Communication is P2P (app-2-app), except the practitioner credentials (they are public).
 * Data is stored in-app, except practitioner credentials (they are stored in a public registry).
 Stale/old data is deleted.
+* Data is encrypted.
+* Health messages and GDPR consents are always transmitted together (in one package).
 * Citizen data is only read by practitioners, not stored (equivalent of showing a piece of paper, but not copying it). _The important exception being the case for government data analysis, for crisis management purposes._

 **Practitioners -> Government:**